The 4 C's Make Us Unique

 We believe we are stronger with an involved community - people who take an active part in the school whether it be as parents, students, alumni, teachers, grandparents, volunteers, or friends.
 Country Day is not a drop-off and pick-up community.
 Our buildings were designed with common spaces for community engagement.
 We invite parents and others to join us for coffee in the morning and a Lower School sing-a-long, stay for lunch with your kids, attend a Parent Association meeting, listen to a lecture as part of our speaker series, take a jog around our track or cross country course, use the cardio balcony in our athletic complex, take care of business through our wireless network found in our many common spaces and lounges, or simply enjoy a good book in one of our many tree groves.
 During the afternoons and evenings you will find families on campus enjoying a sporting event, art exhibit in the Messer Art Gallery, play or musical performance, nature trail, or multiple playgrounds and new playscape.
 We work hard to make sure that our community members are known, and to that end, we work closely with the Indian Hill Rangers, divisional receptionist, and grounds and facility personnel to provide a safe, suburban campus.
 At Country Day, we are family.

 A Country Day student is provided an academically enriched experience with opportunities to explore many things like the arts, athletics, and service outside of the classroom.
 But woven into the fabric of every aspect of a Country Day education is character.
 We educate the moral and ethical leaders for the next generation - students who will “do the right thing even when no one is watching.”
-It is ingrained in the life of the school and not only are our Character Virtues publicly posted and talked about frequently, but they too are included in our educational lessons, and emphasized during sporting events, fields trips, and assemblies.
+It is ingrained in the life of the school and not only are our five character virtues - Respect, Responsibility, Integrity, Compassion, Courage - publicly posted and talked about frequently, but they too are included in our educational lessons, and emphasized during sporting events, fields trips, and assemblies.
 A Country Day education provides a tremendous, well-rounded foundation for the future of every student, and a key component is character.